Klabost/WOT_recruitment_bot/README.md

 ## determine_language.py
 Will loop over a file containing clan data and will try to determine the language used inside the description field.
+It does this by using the FastText model.
+For more information on the underlying FastText model, refer to the official documentation: [FastText Language Identification.](https://fasttext.cc/docs/en/language-identification.html)
 ```
+options:
 options:
   -h, --help            show this help message and exit
   --log-level {critical,warning,error,info,debug}